Sprint loses fewer phone subscribers and beats on revenue

 Sprints shares rose 1.3 percent at US$6.12 before the bell.

-(Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Shinjini Ganguli)
+(Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Shinjini Ganguli and Chizu Nomiyama)